 The Summer of 1816

 Mary Shelley created the story of her novel in 1816 in Geneva.
 There she was staying with her husband P.B.
 Shelley, and their friends Lord Byron and Dr. John Polidori.
 One day, due to the harsh weather outside, they were trapped indoors.
-Then Lord Byron suggested to pass the time writing ghost stories.
+Then Lord Byron suggested passing the time writing ghost stories.
 Hence, the weather during the summer played an important role in the creation of Frankenstein.
 Later on, she elaborated her story by adding further details to it.

 Mary Shelley has used Geneva as the first setting of her novel.
 She has further used the harsh weather, she once experienced in Geneva, to set her scenes in the novel.
 The thunderstorms grandeur yet terrific, rain pouring in torrents, and thick mists hiding the summits of the mountains; Mary Shelley had personally experienced all these weather inclements during her stay in Geneva.